 Can I get a mortgage with a default?

 Yes, absolutely.
 It all depends on the lenders criteria at the time of application, but generally there are several specialists who approve mortgages for people who have defaults as part of their core business.
 The important thing to remember is that every lender is different – some specialise in low rates and lend to the clean credit customers on high street, some specialise in self-employed lending, some specialise in adverse credit.
-The market for adverse credit lending has certainly grown over the last 2 years since the credit crunch, and some lenders continue to relax their pass level requirements as we roll into 2015.
-Default mortgages in 2015 are set to be more widely available than ever.
-This doesn’t mean it’s easy to get one approved – there’s work to do, and typically your advisor needs to know the market inside out to get your application through, so using a specialist is paramount.
+The market for adverse credit lending has grown massively since the credit crunch, and some lenders continue to relax their pass level requirements as things continue to develop.
+Default mortgages in 2017/18 are set to be more widely available than ever.
+This doesn’t mean it’s easy to get approved – there’s work to do, and typically your advisor needs to know the market inside out to get your application through, so using a specialist is paramount.

 How to get a mortgage with a default